-- 1 Click Export As in the Category group of the Action pane

-- 2 Select the desired file format.
-These formats are available:

-- Excel Spreadsheet (\.xls)

-- Word Document (\.docx)
+- 1 Click Export As from the items below Category on the Action pane - 2 Select the desired file format.
+These formats are available: - Excel Spreadsheet (\.xls) - Word Document (\.docx)

 - PDF Document (\.pdf)

 - XML Document (\.xml)

 - Web Page (\.html)

 - CSV (Comma delimited) (\.csv)

 - Plain Text (\.txt)

 - Plain Text Table (\.txt)

 - 3 Click on one of these buttons:

 - All Pages: Exports all requirements

 - Selected Page: Exports the requirements of the currently selected page.
 If there are no pages, the result is identical with All Pages.

 - On the server, Microsoft Word is required to generate DOCX and PDF files.
 If Microsoft Word is not installed on the server, Microsoft Word documents are created with file extension .doc instead of a DOCX or PDF file.
 When opening a .doc file, you might receive a message that informs you that this file is in a different format than .doc.
 You can safely click Yes in this dialog box and the file will open in Word. - If a .doc file is created, all links in the Table of Contents point to page number one.
-To correctly number the entries in the Table of Contents, right-click the Table of Contents and select Update in the context menu.
+To correctly number the entries in the Table of Contents, right-click the Table of Contents and select Update in the context menu. - When exporting Test Case or Test Run requirements (as defined for "Test Case Management" on page 255) to CSV format: - The Test Step columns will be split into these individual columns: - Test Steps Description - Test Steps Expected Result - Test Steps Actual Result (only for Test Run requirements) - The Test Step number will not be exported.